haidaraM/ansible-playbook-grapher/README.md

   --group-roles-by-name
                         When rendering the graph (graphviz and mermaid), only a single role will be displayed for all roles having the same names.
 Default: False --hide-empty-plays    Hide the plays that end up with no tasks in the graph (after applying the tags filter).
+Will be removed in the next major version
-  --hide-plays-without-roles
+                        (v3.0.0) to make it the default behavior.
+Default: False --hide-plays-without-roles
                         Hide the plays that end up with no roles in the graph (after applying the tags filter).
 Only roles at the play level and include_role as tasks are considered (no import_role).